datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect5_monitor.md

 | 7 |                       \_.
 ```

-The dots represent the ideal veolocity, the lines the actual.
+The dots represent the ideal velocity, the lines the actual.

 * Fever chart (critical chain).
 The upper part indicates
 that the project most likely will be late, the lower part